-- Data extracted in October 2016.
+- Data extracted in May 2017.
 Most recent data: Further Eurostat information, Main tables and Database.
-Planned article update: June2017.
+Planned article update: October 2018.

-This article gives an overview on waste generation and treatment in the European Union (EU) and several non-member countries as well as its development.
+This article gives an overview on waste generation and treatment in the European Union (EU) and several non-member countries.
 It draws exclusively on data collected in accordance with Regulation (EC) No 2150/2002 of the European Parliament and Council on waste statistics.

 Waste, defined by Directive 2008/98/EC Article 3(1) as ‘any substance or object which the holder discards or intends or is required to discard‘, potentially represents an enormous loss of resources in the form of both materials and energy.
 In addition, the management and disposal of waste can have serious environmental impacts.
 Landfill, for example, takes up land space and may cause air, water and soil pollution, while incineration may result in emissions of air pollutants.